How to Select the Best IT Staffing Agency for Your Business

 • Can I do all of the above for every position, every time?

-If you are able to answer ‘yes’ to each of these questions you likely don’t need an IT staffing company, and can stop reading here and get back to recruiting on your own.
+If you can answer ‘yes’ to each of these questions, you likely don’t need an IT staffing company.
+You can stop reading here and get back to recruiting on your own.

-Next, Are You Prepared to Work with an IT Staffing Agency?
+Next, Are You Prepared to Work with an Agency?

-Now that you’ve determined you need an IT staffing agency, the next step is preparing to work with one.
-It’s important to acknowledge that when you engage an IT staffing agency to fill your open position(s), they will hit the ground running.
-Not only will you need to clearly articulate the purpose behind your need(s) along with all of the associated pertinent details, but you should also be ready to facilitate interviews, decision-making, and onboarding in a smooth and efficient manner.
+Now that you’ve determined you need an outside professional, the next step is preparing to work with one.
+It’s important to acknowledge that when you engage an IT staffing expert to fill your open position(s), they will hit the ground running.
+Not only will you need to clearly articulate the purpose behind your need(s) along with all of the associated pertinent details, but you should also be ready to facilitate interviews, decision-making, and onboarding smoothly and efficiently.

 Before calling out an opening to a staffing agency, make sure you have appropriately addressed these internal questions:

-• Do I have the budget to use an IT staffing agency?
+• Do I have the budget to use an agency?

-• Do I have the required approval/ authorization to use an IT staffing agency?
+• Do I have the required approval/ authorization to use a staffing partner?

-• Are all relevant internal stakeholders in agreement that we need an IT staffing agency?
+• Are all relevant internal stakeholders in agreement that we need outside help?

 • Are our needs clearly defined?